fritz2 offers a rich DSL to create the HTML for your application. You just have to call the global render

 Of course, you can also use a subtype of RenderContext

-as receiver if you want to limit the usage
+, as receiver if you want to limit the

-of your component to this type as its parent.
+usage of your component to this parent type.

 fun RenderContext.myOtherComponent(person: Person) {